eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v12.md

 diagnostics indicates data-specific weak identifiability, not a reason to replace zeros by arbitrary pseudo-lengths.

+This completes fixed-lambda UCLN development within that scope.
+V12 supplied the generating, prespecified lambda; it did not validate a per-tree lambda selector, and ToyTree does not expose one.
+The earlier V4 pilot chose lambda using known simulated ages before freezing it for confirmation, which is not a procedure available for empirical trees.

+The committed confirmation records source hash `370a04071ea1c6b430c6edbfdd904064300d93581d718685f8a67d09a86f396d`.
+Later correlated-model work changed the broad V12 hash because it added unused functions to `optimization.py` and enriched only exception records in `_run_multistart`.
+The UCLN solver, clock initializer, and V12 runner remain byte-for-byte unchanged, and successful multistart behavior is unchanged.
+The machine-readable compatibility audit in `v12/compatibility-v12-current.json` pins both source hashes and the reviewed differences; no equivalent 1,674-fit rerun is required.

 ## Run order

 Run focused tests and an inexpensive smoke study locally: